How Great Feedback Fuels Great Website Design

 Design is meant to evoke emotions, but your site should be sparking the right ones.
 If it’s not, we need to know.
 We don’t offend easily.
 A seasoned designer has presented and been critiqued countless times before; it’s what we do, and part of our job.
 A good designer handles the harshest of feedback with humility and understanding.

 Remember: we share the same goal.
 Solving your problem, with our craft, in the best way possible.
 A concern for you is also a concern for the designer.

 We aren’t always going to nail it on the first try.
 In fact, that case is rare (and often reflects a disengaged client).
 To provide the best solution, a good designer will rely on client insights.

-You are an essential part in our process – don’t underestimate that.
-Your feedback and questions make our designs better, and make us better designers in the end.
+You are an essential part of our process — don’t underestimate that.
+Your design feedback and questions make our designs better, and make us better designers in the end.

 All stakeholders on the client side should be engaged with each and every step of the process, and take delivery of feedback seriously.